cwi-dis/lissabon/README.md

 ## Components

-This repository contains common shared modules for all components.
-Documentation is still missing.

-Existing components live in separate repositories:
+### libLissabon

+This is a shared library containing iotsa modules used by multiple other components.
+Various options are set using C-preprocessor defines, so the library is included as source in the components that actually use it.

+When building _libLissabon_ using `platformio run` it will actually build two test components:

+- _lissabonExample_ does not do anything useful, really, but tries to include all common modules.
+It is built both with "minimal" and "maximal" _CPP_ sets of defines.
+- _lissabonSwitch_ may actually be useful, at some point: a pushbutton that is used as on/off switch for one dimmer or ledstrip.

+### lissabonDimmer

-- [lissabonDimmer](https://github.com/cwi-dis/lissabonDimmer) is a dimmer, with buttons, touchpads, rotary control or neither.
+A dimmer, with buttons, touchpads, rotary control or neither.
 It is intended for LED lights, monochrome ledstrips or incandescant lights.

+### lissabonLedstrip

-- [lissabonLedstrip](https://github.com/cwi-dis/lissabonLedstrip) is a dimmer with buttons, touchpads or neither for smart (neopixel) RGB or RGBW ledstrips.
+A dimmer with buttons, touchpads or neither for smart (neopixel) RGB or RGBW ledstrips.

+### lissabonRemote

-- [lissabonRemote](https://github.com/cwi-dis/lissabonRemote) is a wireless LiPo-powered remote control that can control a predefined set of dimmers.
+A wireless LiPo-powered remote control that can control a predefined set of dimmers.

+### lissabonController

-- [lissabonController](https://github.com/cwi-dis/lissabonController) is a more elaborate remote control with a display.
+A more elaborate remote control with a display.
+Incomplete.

 ## Pictures